sevenval/flat-docs/cookbook/test-backend.md

 A `backend-flow` allows us to create a fake response for the upstream requests.
 We can use regular [actions](/reference/actions/README.md) to set headers, status code, response bodies and so on.

-Note, that the `backend-flow` action only _registers_ that flow for subsequent `request` actions.
+Note that the `backend-flow` action only _registers_ that flow for subsequent `request` actions.
 That's why we have to put it first.

 You can register multiple backend flows for your requests.
 Upstream requests and flows are matched using their `request` ID.
 In our case, `notifications`.

 ## Asserting Upstream Requests

 Injecting a mocked response into your flow only allows to test one direction: downstream.
-How do we test, that our flow has sent the right parameters to the upstream server?
+How do we test that our flow has sent the right parameters to the upstream server?

 You can use `assert` in `backend-flow`, too: